Skip to main content

 Short Positions (Selling)

 Selling an option collects the premium but takes on open-ended risk, so it requires an initial margin (IM) to open and a maintenance margin (MM) to keep open.
-Both are sized from the contract’s index and mark prices (roughly 15% of index for IM and 5% for MM, with mark-price floors and an out-of-the-money discount — a reduction for contracts whose strike is far from the current price) — see Margin & Fees for the precise formulas.
+Both are sized from the contract’s index and mark prices (with mark-price floors and an out-of-the-money discount — a reduction for contracts whose strike is far from the current price) — see Margin & Fees for the precise formulas.

 Liquidation

 Positions are monitored continuously against maintenance margin.
-Liquidation is triggered at the account level: when your maintenance margin reaches 98% of your total equity (maintenanceMarginRatio above 0.98, where equity is your balance plus unrealized PnL), the system reduces or closes at-risk short positions to bring the account back within limits.
+Liquidation is triggered at the account level: when your maintenance margin reaches 98% of your total equity (maintenanceMarginRatio above 0.98), the system reduces or closes at-risk short positions to bring the account back within limits.
 Only accounts holding short positions or open sell orders are margin-monitored.
 Because a long position can’t lose more than the premium already paid, it is never liquidated and carries no liquidation price.

 Checking Margin and Account State